InterTriplete2010/Biosemi-BDF-Reader/README.md

 3) C++: this folder contains the file "Read_BDF.cpp", the executable file "Read_BDF" and the TDS file "Read_BDF".

-These files are part of a large GUI that I am using to analyze EEG and MEG data.
+The Matlab and MEX files are part of a large GUI that I am using to analyze EEG and MEG data.

 If you have any question and/or want to report bugs, please e-mail me (Ale) at: pressalex@hotmail.com